Project Structure and Settings

 Default Files

-contains all default input files and parameter sheets used when a new case study or scenario is created.
+The folder default/ contains all default input files and parameter sheets used when a new case study or scenario is created.

 To change default values, simply edit the corresponding files — but do not change the file structure, as this could break functionality.